smitkiri/twitter-analysis/README.md

 ### Installing all dependencies

-Installing tweepy, the twitter api for python.
+Installing tweepy, the twitter api for python.\
 `pip install tweepy`

-Installing plotly, a powerful visualization tool.
+Installing plotly, a powerful visualization tool.\
 `pip install plotly`

 Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Heroku](https://devcenter.heroku.com/articles/heroku-cli).

 You also need to create a [Twitter Developer account](https://developer.twitter.com/) and get consumer key and access token.

-### Getting data from twittepy
+### Getting data using tweepy

 The `tweepy.API.user_timeline()` function returns the last 20 tweets of a user.
 To get more tweets, we need to use the `tweepy.Cursor()` function.